 Hello!
 Box of Ideas is a blog full of creative ideas for Early Childhood Education.

 My name is Roy, I am a qualified Early Years Teacher and I run this blog with the help of my best friend and wife, Alice.

-Besides creating content for Box of Ideas I work full time in my dream job as a Preschool Teacher in an outdoor kindergarten in Bristol, UK.
+Besides creating content for Box of Ideas I work full time in my dream job as a Preschool Teacher Lead in a Forest School (outdoor kindergarten) in Bristol, UK.

 Most popular blog content